mxie87/Hacking-the-SF-Rental-Market/README.md

 Results:

-Mean squared error from a 5-fold cross validation resulted in a average of about $852 dollars.
-This is reasonable given that the average rent is about $3,638 dollars, and the data size was fairly small.
+Root mean squared error from a 5-fold cross validation resulted in a average of about $852 dollars.
+This is reasonable given that the average rent is about $3,638 dollars, the adjusted R-squared is about .55, and the data set was fairly small.